 It's good to know the value of your silver item.
 If you were ever going to sell your item then you should definitely know the scrap metal value.

-Silver comes in all different types of purities.
+Silver items come in all different types of purities.
 Below we will review two of the more popular alternatives to 800 silver.

 The main alternative to 800 silver is 925 silver.
 Also known as sterling silver, 925 silver is one of the most popular types of silver for several reasons.
 It's close to being pure silver so it will look nice and shiny, but it still has 7.5% alloy so it's harder and more durable then fine silver.
 This makes it a great choice for jewelry.